genericaylo/submission/README.md

 # The Model

 ## Key aspects
 The specification focusses on the exchange of information between two parties making certain assumptions on the devices and media in which the information is stored, and the computational devices that the participants use.
-The possibilities are by no means meant to be exhaustive but rather to provide an illustration of the reasoning framework that is proposed.
+The possibilities are by no means meant to be exhaustive but rather to provide an illustration of the modeling and reasoning possibilities available through out framework.

 ## Computational Devices
 Participants in the workflows are assumed to have access to the following devices:
 * A PC or other computer connected to the internet.
 The PC is the only devices where cryptographic functions can be executed.
 * A mobile phone, capable of sending text messages with file attachments.
 Actors can connect their phone to their PC to exchange files.
 * A printer and a scanner (with no handwriting recognition).
-*
+* USB drives or other portable digital storage medium

 ## Formats and Media

 Information is at any point in time available with an actor.
 A special predicate is used to signify this: